Phelipe92929/Microsoft-Teams-Spambot/README.md

 # Microsoft-Teams-Spambot
 This is a CLI program that allows you to spam anyone in Microsoft Teams.

-I made this bot using the pyautogui, win32api, keyboard, and time modules.
+I made this bot using the pyautogui, win32api, and time modules.

 # IMPORTANT PREREQUISITES:
 This bot works best on screens that have a resolution of 1920x1080 pixels.
 If your screen is larger than that, then you must move the window to the top-left corner of the screen, and set the window size to 1920x1080 pixels.
 If your screen is smaller than 1920x1080 pixels, then unfortunately you cannot use this program